 Russia’s Ministry of Defense claimed on Sunday morning that 125 Ukrainian UAVs attacked several Russian regions the night before.
 Bloggers on Telegram had also reported explosions near a military base in Yeysk, near Krasnodar, as well as explosions in the Russian regions of Rostov and Voronezh.

-Florida senator agrees with Trump that US can’t wait for an outright victory in Ukraine
+Florida Republican senator agrees with Trump's position that the US can’t wait for an outright victory in Ukraine

-In an interview of Sunday, the vice chairman of the US Senate Intelligence Committee, Sen. Marco Rubio (R-FL), defended former President Donald Trump’s position that the war in Ukraine must end with negotiations and some concessions on Kyiv’s part.
+In an interview on Sunday, the vice chair of the US Senate Intelligence Committee, Sen. Marco Rubio (R-FL), defended former President Donald Trump’s position that the war in Ukraine must end with negotiations and some concessions on Kyiv’s part.

-“I don’t why we can’t just say that,” Rubio complained.
+“I don’t know why we can’t just say that,” Rubio complained.

 (Rubio’s political base in Southern Florida is mostly made up of his fellow Cuban-Americans, opposed to the Communist regime in Havana and their boosters in Moscow.)